In part 1: I covered my mistakes and offered advice before heading over to the Edinburgh Fringe Festival in 2014.

 Bring another human being with you

 Some of you may have these things called “friends”.
-If you have any them over there with you kindly ask them to watch the door for you.
+If you have any of them over there with you kindly ask them to watch the door for you.
 Chances are you be busy flyering before the show to do it yourself.

-If you have someone just even holding the door and guiding people.
-It’s a great help and at the end.
-They can hold the bucket for you so those sneaky bastards don’t get out without paying before you come off the stage.
+Even just holding the door and guiding people, It’s a great help.
+In the end, they can hold the bucket for you so those sneaky bastards don’t get out without paying before you come off the stage.

 Sadly I didn’t have this going over.
-My best friend at the time (Who was a comedian too) was going over with his own show.
+My best friend at the time was going over with his own show.
 We planned to help each other out and even run a compilation show together.
 But a few months beforehand we had a massive falling out.

 If we both still ran the compilation show.
 It would have all been pointless fighting, arguing in front of others and heavy drinking or what we call Christmas in Ireland.

 Start/Finish on time

 This wasn’t a problem for me.
 But the show before me did have issues with keeping time.

 If the previous show overruns it doesn’t mean you should too.
-It sucks to lose 5/10 minute of your show due to previous act’s ruddiness but you have to think of the people in the next show.
+It sucks to lose 5/10 minute of your show due to previous act’s ruddiness but you have to think of the people coming on next.

 Slut it up

 With doing my own show and now having to run the compilation show by myself I only did a couple of guest spots.

 Looking back I wish done more.
 Get as many guest spots as you can.
 Not only is it good in terms of getting more stage time as but it can help get more people to your show especially if you flyer them on the way out.